LeeRoy Yarbrough

 Lonnie "LeeRoy" Yarbrough (September 17, 1938 – December 7, 1984) was an American stock car racer.
-His best season was 1969 when he won seven races, tallied 21 finishes in the top-ten and earned $193,211 ($ when inflation is taken into account).
+His best season was 1969 when he won seven races, had 21 finishes in the top-ten and earned $193,211 ($ when adjusted for inflation).
 During his entire career from 1960–1972, he competed in 198 races, scoring fourteen wins, 65 finishes in the top-five, 92 finishes in the top-ten, and ten pole positions.
 Yarbrough also competed in open-wheel racing, making 5 starts in the USAC Championship cars, including 3 Indianapolis 500s, with a best finish of 3rd at Trenton Speedway in 1970.
 His racing number was 98.
 When asked about his passion, Yarbrough described racing as "what I call my life."

-Yarbrough was admitted to a mental institution on March 7, 1980 after trying to kill his mother by strangulation.
+Yarbrough was admitted to a mental institution on March 7, 1980, after trying to kill his mother by strangulation.
 All attempts to rehabilitate him (both in Florida or in North Carolina) failed and LeeRoy eventually died in 1984 after a fall.
 In 1990, he was inducted into the National Motorsports Press Association's Hall of Fame at Darlington Raceway in South Carolina.
 LeeRoy Yarbrough is not related to NASCAR champion Cale Yarborough.